Article updated: June 2026

 Energy independence - it's a topic that has swung in and out of public focus many times over the last four decades.
 With the current rise in energy prices and the economic pressures accompanying them, Australian energy independence is again on our minds.
-Stick with us as we take a closer look at the concept of energy independence as well as answer the question, is Australia energy independent?

 What is Energy Independence?